guardian/consent-management-platform/README.md

 If the user can be targeted for personalisation according to the active consent framework.

+For example `canTarget` would be `true` in the following scenarios:

+- for CCPA if the user has _not_ clicked "do not sell",
+- for AUS if the user has _not_ opted out of personalised advertising
+- for TCFv2 if the user has given consent for all purposes

 ##### `consentState.framework`

 type: `string` | null